CMS365-PTY-LTD/EbaySharp/readme.md

 ```
 #### Offer
 ##### Get offers
-You can get offers based on a SKU
+You can get offers based on a SKU.
 You can find more detail [here](https://developer.ebay.com/api-docs/sell/inventory/resources/offer/methods/getOffers)

 ```C#